 The benefits that result from curcumin supplementation largely come from its anti-inflammatory properties.
 Free radicals, which can lead to oxidative stress, cause harm to the body by damaging body cells.
 Higher amounts of free radicals has been connected to central nervous system conditions, cardiovascular disease, joint pain, diabetes, and genetic degenerative diseases.
-Reducing total body inflammation is a strong reason why you should have turmeric every day.
+A possible benefit, reducing total body inflammation, is a strong reason why you should have turmeric every day.

 2. May reduce symptoms of osteoarthritis

 Osteoarthritis is a degenerative disease of the joints with an underlying inflammatory cause, largely affecting the older population.
 Compounds with anti-inflammatory properties, such as curcumin, have been hypothesized to be potential treatment agents.
 While more research is needed, some studies have shown8 that patients with osteoarthritis showed improvements in pain, physical function, and quality of life after taking curcumin.

 3. Reduces delayed onset muscle soreness (DOMS)

 By reducing both oxidative stress and inflammation, curcumin has been shown to interact with multiple inflammatory pathways to reduce muscle soreness following strenuous activity.
 Delayed onset muscle soreness, most commonly called DOMS, is the soreness athletes experience approximately 24-hours following activity.
 200 mg of curcumin was found to significantly reduce pain9 in the 24-hours post-exercise.